ArashLab/CAP/README.md

 You describe the analysis `--->>>` CAP executes the analysis

 The isolation between the description and the execution of the analysis simplifies maintenance of the analysis pipeline.
 Furthermore, it opens the path to Cohort Analysis as a Service (CAS) to appear in the future.
+CAP also facilitate report generation process.
 ## What is Genomic Cohort Analysis
 A genomic cohort is a massive table of thousands of samples (i.e. humans) and tens of millons of features (genomic variants).
 There are clinical attributes for each sample such as ethnicity and gender, and genomic attributes for each variant such as if the variant located in a gene or affect a protein structure.